 Also remember that the asset must be less than $20,000.
 If it costs $20,000 or more you miss out altogether, but can still claim depreciation over a number of years.

 Making sure you maximise your deductible (or concessional) super contributions is “an oldie, but still a goodie” when it comes to how to reduce tax.

 Super contribution limits have increased slightly, from $25,000 to $30,000, this year for those under 50.
 For those over 50, the limit remains at $35,000 but still represents a great opportunity for a mum and dad business to put up to $70,000 into super and in the process, save themselves up to a maximum of $23,800 if they are paying the top marginal tax rate of 49%.
 Even if they operate through a company structure, there is still more than $10,000 in tax saving, and this benefit is available each and every year that contributions are made, so it can really add up over time.

 Super contributions are only deductible if made during the year, so make sure your super fund receives the contributions well before 30th June to allow for potential bank processing delays.

 3. Transfer Surplus Wealth into Super

-Not only should you focus on maximising deductible super contributions, but also consider maximising non-deductible (or non-concessional) contributions to help reduce your tax.
+Not only should you focus on maximising deductible super contributions, but also consider maximising non-deductible (or non-concessional) contributions when looking at how to reduce tax.
 The tax effectiveness of superannuation is hard to ignore.
 Therefore, the more of your private wealth you can get into super, the less tax you’ll pay so take advantage of the $180,000 yearly limit on the amount you can contribute to super without getting a tax deduction.
 You might think – “why bother, I don’t get a tax deduction for these contributions”, but this is a strategy that can reap real dividends.

 Once the contributions are invested into the super fund, earnings are only taxed at a maximum of 15% (or nil once you commence a pension), providing huge tax benefits over time due to compounding.